avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter3/Chapter3.md

         -   A compromise between a clustered index and a non-clustered index is called a **covering index**(index with included columns).
 This index stores some of a table's columns within the index and it allows some queries to be answered using the index alone.
     -   **Multi-column indexes -**
         -   To query multiple columns of the table, the mapping of a single key to a value(indexes so far) doesn't work.
 For this purpose, we need multi-column indexing and the most common of them is **concatenated index** ⇒ that **combines several fields into one key by appending one column into another** (the index definition specifies the order in which fields are concatenated)
         -   **They are a general way of querying several columns at once which is really useful geospatial data.** For example, a restaurant search website has a database containing the latitude and longitude of each restaurant.
-When a user requests for all restaurants from a particular area on map, then, we need a two-dimensional query(<> latitude co-ords & <> longitude co-ords).
+When a user requests for all restaurants from a particular area on map, then, we need a two-dimensional query(latitude co-ordinates & longitude co-ordinates).
 Standard B-Tree or LSM index won't be able to get the latitude and longitude data simultaneously.
-[One option —> Translate 2D indexes into single number using space-filling curve and then to usee a regular B-Tree index]
+[One option —> Translate 2D indexes into single number using space-filling curve and then to use a regular B-Tree index]
         -   For an eCommerce website, we can use a 3D index on the dimensions (RGB) to search for products in a certain range of colors.
 For a database of weather observations, we can have a 2D index(date, temperature) to search for all observations based on the 2D index.
     -   **Full-text search & fuzzy indexes -**
         -   Similar to fuzzy search.
 [To query for keys that are not exact or within a range in sorted order].
 Example - search for similar keys such as misspelled words.